lmame/Sample-Library-Public/README.md

 Please find support on the Developer BMC Community if you have any questions or feel gree to use this git repo features (bug report etc...).

+# Credits:
+With the invaluable help from Dave Sulcer :)

 # Links:
 * BMC Innovation Youtube channel (https://www.youtube.com/bmcdigitalinnovator),
 * BMC Developer portal (https://developers.bmc.com/site/global/home/index.gsp),